Exercise After Blepharoplasty – What You Need to Know

 How Long to Ice After Blepharoplasty

 Apply a cold compress or an ice pack for 10–15 minutes hourly during the first 48–72 hours.
-This reduces swelling and discomfort.
+Using a blepharoplasty cold compress routine helps reduce swelling and discomfort effectively.
 Never place ice directly on the skin.

 Physical Activity After Surgery